Macuyiko/blog/content/2021/2021_01_feature_interactions_revisited.md

 [In 2019](|filename|/2019/2019_02_model_interpretation.md), I wrote on the topic of discovering which features interact in a model agnostic manner, using an approach from a [paper by Friedman and Popescu](https://arxiv.org/pdf/0811.1679.pdf) entitled Predictive Learning Via Rule Ensembles.
 I wanted to revisit the topic briefly and expand on it somewhat, given that scikit-learn has progressed a bit since then.

-## Permutation Feature Importance, Partial Dependence, and Individual Conditional Expectation Plots
+## On Permutation Feature Importance, Partial Dependence, and Individual Conditional Expectation Plots

 First the good news: scikit-learn has added support both for [permutation based feature importance](https://scikit-learn.org/stable/modules/permutation_importance.html) (and should now be your go-to approach instead of the `feature_importances_` attribute) as well as support for [partial dependence plots](https://scikit-learn.org/stable/modules/partial_dependence.html).
 ICE plots are also supported in the latest version through the `kind` parameter.